And I'll correct you, there are thousands of ladies who wish they were more like he.

 And folks, that was Katie worrying about how to deal with liberal professors.

-So sometimes you just have to shut up and and just uh uh learn what you're you're there for and just ignore the the uh the leftist ideas.
+So sometimes you just have to shut up and just learn what you're there for and just ignore the leftist ideas.

-But um uh short of that, I just don't have any other recommendations because you want to get a college degree, as opposed to correcting a leg liberal professor, and you cannot correct folks.
+But short of that, I just don't have any other recommendations because you want to get a college degree as opposed to correcting a liberal professor and you cannot correct them.